Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Joe Sloan of Advice Media agrees, saying: “We have seen tremendous success with video ads on Facebook, but you need to make a very compelling first 5 seconds to the video.
 No logo introductions, you need to engage and hook your audience.”

 As does Lauren Petermeyer of SocialChimp, who summarizes with: “Short-form videos (30 seconds – 1 minute in length) tend to get the most engagement, views, and impressions.”
+Track the performance of your videos using this social media dashboard software to learn the duration of your best performing videos and tweak your strategy accordingly.

 Did you know that 85% of Facebook videos are watched without sound?